grafana/agent/docs/sources/flow/get-started/install/ansible.md

 1. Add these tasks to your playbook to add the Grafana package repositories to your system:
     ```yaml
-    - name: "Install deb repo"
+    - name: "Install DEB repo"
       when:
         - "ansible_pkg_mgr == 'apt'"
       block: